How to buy a house before you turn 25

 Although it's unlikely, let's assume that you and this other person both have the same amount saved for a deposit.
 If you were halfway to your savings goal, you'll suddenly have the full amount!

 Alternatively, you may find that pooling your savings gives you even more than you'd originally planned to save.
 This should allow you to place a deposit on a more expensive house.
-Or, you could get access to a better mortgage on a property around the price you were initially aiming for.
+Or, you could get access to a better mortgage on a property that's around the price you were initially aiming for.

 Even if your combined savings aren't yet enough for a deposit, you're still closer than you would have been if you were alone.
 And, best of all, you can use two Lifetime ISAs towards a deposit.
 That's double the government bonus!